-The Tula Vida Foundation Access Fund exists to make equine retreats and experiences at Tula Vida Ranch in Costa Rica available to people who need them most — not just those who can afford them right now.
+The Tula Vida Foundation Scholarship Fund exists to make equine retreats and experiences at Tula Vida Ranch in Costa Rica available to people who need them most — not just those who can afford them right now.

 We built this fund for frontline workers, caregivers, and people in service-based roles: the ones who pour themselves into holding others up, often at the cost of their own wellbeing.
 These are people who know what it is to be needed, and who so rarely get the chance to return to themselves and refill their own well.